danvuk567/SP500-Stock-Analysis/Power-BI-Equity-Reporting/readme.md

 ## Equity Hierarchical Dimension Slicers

-For the 1st report tab, we'll focus on building Pricing data visuals.
+For the 1st report tab called *S&P 500 Equity Pricing*, we'll focus on building Pricing data visuals.
 We start by building a **Slicer** using *Sector* from the *Sectors* table and define the *Style* as *Tile*.
 This will allow us to choose Equities from a particular Sector.